-APPENDIX D: EVALUATION PHASE - EXECUTION
+APPENDIX D: BUDGETING - EXECUTION PHASE

 1. INTRODUCTION.
 This appendix describes the procedures for executing the National Nuclear Security Administration (NNSA) budget as required by the planning, programming, budgeting, and evaluation (PPBE) process.
-Evaluation-Execution is the phase in which appropriated resources are distributed and controlled to achieve their approved purpose.
+Budgeting-Execution is the phase in which appropriated resources are distributed and controlled to achieve their approved purpose.
 The Office of Management and Budget (OMB) apportionment process makes funds available to the Department of Energy (DOE) for obligation and expenditure.
 Appropriation legislation and accompanying tables are the controlling documents for funds distribution and display the budgetary resources available.
 The DOE funds distribution process makes funding available for obligation by congressional control.
 Management and Budget (NA-MB) certifies funds consistent with the Chief Financial Officers Act.
-The Office of Acquisition and Project Management (NA-APM) obligates funding consistent with the Federal Acquisition Regulations, and Business Operating Procedure 541.1, Contracting Authorities.
+The Office of Partnership and Acquisition Services (NA-PAS) obligates funding consistent with the Federal Acquisition Regulations, and Business Operating Procedure 541.1, Contracting Authorities.

 - a.
 NNSA must use the Approved Funding Program (AFP) to provide financial guidance by reporting level Budget and Reporting Classification Code. - b.
 AFPs are typically issued twice per month but can be issued more frequently as needed.
-Changes must net to zero and obligational control amounts must tie to appropriation legislation unless a reprogramming is executed. - c.
+Changes must net to zero and obligational control amounts must generally tie to appropriation legislation. - c.
 NNSA must have issued a Work Authorization (WA) or have an Interagency Agreement or equivalent prior to the execution of work or the incurring of any costs through Management and Operating (M&O) contracts.

 - a.
-Associate Administrator for Management and Budget. - (1) Develops initial and subsequent WAs, in coordination with NNSA elements. - (2) Reviews Implementation Plans (IPs) to ensure they meet fiscal requirements, in coordination with NNSA elements. - (3) Sends approved WAs and IPs to field Contracting Officers (COs), the appropriate field office budget contact, and the Office of Acquisition and Project Management (NA-APM) Request Mailbox. - (4) Works jointly with program and field elements, COs, and contractors to resolve questions or concerns regarding scope of work, schedule, and associated estimated cost (price if a fixed price WA) for each WA.
+Administrator.
+Approves and signs off on external reprogramming and congressional notifications. - b.
+Account Integrator.
+Approves programmatic reprogramming packages. - c.
+Associate Administrator for Management and Budget. - (1) Develops initial and subsequent WAs, in coordination with NNSA elements. - (2) Reviews Implementation Plans (IPs) to ensure they meet fiscal requirements, in coordination with NNSA elements. - (3) Sends approved WAs and IPs to field Contracting Officers (COs), the appropriate field office budget contact, and the Office of Design and Construction Request Mailbox.

+- (4) Works jointly with program and field elements, COs, and contractors to resolve questions or concerns regarding scope of work, schedule, and associated estimated cost (price if a fixed price WA) for each WA. - (5) Ensures the estimated cost does not exceed appropriated funds. - (6) Coordinates with Federal Program Managers, COs, and other internal stakeholders to validate that work is completed within the negotiated cost (price if fixed price WA). - (7) Issues AFPs to integrated contractors. - (8) Enters values and funding changes into a financial system (i.e., funds distribution system [FDS 2.0]). - (9) Drafts reprogramming packages, in coordination with program elements. - (10) Reviews reprogramming packages, obtains necessary approvals/signatures within NNSA, and provides to DOE Chief Financial Officer.

+d.
+Contracting Officers.

-- (5) Ensures the estimated cost does not exceed the Department's Base Table, plus carry over, when under a Continuing Resolution (CR), the final appropriation, or full-year CR, once enacted. - (6) Coordinates with Federal Program Managers, COs, and other internal stakeholders to validate that work is completed within the negotiated cost (price if fixed price WA). - (7) Issues AFPs to integrated contractors. - (8) Enters values and funding changes into a financial system (i.e., funds distribution system [FDS 2.0]). - (9) Drafts reprogramming packages, in coordination with program elements. - (10) Reviews reprogramming packages and provides to DOE Chief Financial Officer. - b.
-Contracting Officers. - (1) Work jointly with the Program/Project Officers and contractors to reach agreement on an acceptable scope, cost (price if a fixed price WA), and schedule for each WA. - (2) Review and sign the proposed WA for each contract under their cognizance to ensure work is appropriate for performance by the contractor and is within the contracted scope. - (3) Ensure that the contractor signs the WA within the required schedule. - (4) Ensure the work is completed within the negotiated cost (price if fixed price WA). - (5) Send WAs to M&O contractor for signature. - (6) Distribute fully executed WAs to programs and the WA mailbox. - (7) Serve as the primary point of contact for questions or issues concerning the WA. - c.
+- (1) Work jointly with the Program/Project Officers and contractors to reach agreement on an acceptable scope, cost (price if a fixed price WA), and schedule for each WA. - (2) Review the proposed WA for each contract under their cognizance to ensure work is appropriate for performance by the contractor and is within the contracted scope. - (3) Send WAs to M&O for signature and ensure the contractor signed WAs are returned within the required schedule. - (4) Sign WA after the M&O returns the WAs with its signature. - (5) Ensure the work is completed within the negotiated cost (price if fixed price WA). - (6) Distribute fully executed WAs to the M&O contractor, Programs, and the WA mailbox. - (7) Serve as the primary point of contact for questions or issues concerning the WA. - e.
 Program Deputy/Associate Administrators.
-Approve programmatic reprogramming packages - d.
-NNSA Program Elements. - (1) Produce and approve program IPs. - (2) Approve initial and subsequent WAs.
+Identify reprogramming requirements and make recommendations on source of funds to the Account Integrator.